spencer-standish/standalonious.github.io/readme.md

 ## Tasks

-- [x] Responsive Layout with  HTML and CSS for your second project feature
+- [x] Responsive Layout with  HTML and CSS for your third project feature

 ## Leaning curve and challenges